AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/actors.md

    - Interested in robust participation, potentially running Sequencer or Provers for financial gain.

 :::info State-Snapshots
-State snapshots is likely made and published by actors in the **Self-validator** or **Institution** category.
+State snapshots are likely made and published by actors in the **Self-validator** or **Institution** category.
 These are actors that have the resources to run Archive Nodes and are interested in the historical data.
 :::

-### Private Execution Environment (PXE)
+### Private eXecution Environment (PXE)

 The Aztec PXE is required to do anything meaningful for an end-user.
 It is the interface between the user and the Aztec node.
 The PXE is a private enclave that runs on the end-user's machine.